pantheon-systems/documentation/source/content/guides/decoupled/drupal-backend-starters/02-create.md

 This section provides information on how to use the Drupal Backend Starter for Front-End Sites.

-## Choose an Installation Option
+## Choose a Creation Option

-You can install the backend starter kit with Build Tools or with the Dashboard Upstream.
+You can create your backend starter kit project with the Dashboard Upstream, the Terminus Decoupled Kit Plugin, or with Build Tools.
 Review the information below to select the right option for your setup.

 ### Use the Dashboard Upstream if: